thumun/TerrainGen/README.md

 npm run build
 ```

 The resulting static content will be in the `dist` folder.
+You can preview these with `npm run preview`.

 We have created a GitHub Actions workflow (`.github/workflows/deploy.yml`) to automatically deploy static content to GitHub Pages.